bair-climate-initiative/multiearth/README.md

 # If everything looks good, remove the dry_run and download Copernicus DEM data from Microsoft Planetary Computer
 python metaearth/cli.py --config config/demo.yaml

+# see the extracted data in the output directory
+ls data/demo-extraction-dem-glo-90/cop-dem-glo-90/
 ```

 **Quick Explanation:** The config we're providing, [config/demo.yaml](config/demo.yaml), contains a fully annotated example: take a look at it to get a sense of config options and how to control MetaEarth.
 While playing with MetaEarth, set the dryrun config option in order to display a summary of the assets without downloading anything, e.g. `system.dry_run=True`.
 Note that to download more/different data from Microsoft Planetary Computer, you'll want to authenticate with them (see the instructions under [Provider Configurations](#provider-configurations)).